nglabs42/namervs/README.md

 # NamerVS (Namer Validation Script)

-NamerdBin will take a list of names and output the status of the names
+NamerVS will take a list of names and output the status of the names

 ## Installation